 Dr. Nathan Dame, Director of Choral Activities, Wylie East HS

-Dr. Nathan Dame is Director of Choral Activities at Wylie East High School in Wylie, Texas.
+Dr. Nathan Dame is Coordinator of Fine Arts and Director of Choral Activities at Wylie East High School in Wylie, Texas.
 He holds a Bachelor of Music Education from the University of Kansas, a Master of Arts in Music Education from Texas Woman’s University and a Ph.D. with honors in Music Education with an Emphasis in Choral Pedagogy and a minor in Leadership and Administration from the University of Kansas.
 Dr. Dame is a passionate conductor-teacher with experiences leading students of all ages and ability levels, from elementary through college.
 He has served as a choral music educator in the Texas public schools and on the music education faculty of the University of Kansas, where he taught choral conducting, rehearsal techniques, choral methods, supervised student teachers, and conducted the Men’s Glee Club, Youth Chorus, and Rock Chalk Singers.

 Dr. Dame enjoys an active career as clinician/conductor, author, and adjudicator both nationally and internationally.
 He has presented at the International Voice Foundation Symposium, national, divisional, and state conventions of ACDA, the NAfME national conference, and the Texas and Kansas MEA clinic-conventions.
 He is published through the Choral Journal, ChoralNet, Southwestern Musician, Texas Music Education Research, and RBC Publications.